Savings and investment income: how to use the Savings and Investment Manual

 Members of the public are most likely to use the manual to supplement the guidance in the Tax Return Guide.
 Web pages on how to claim tax back on Bank and Building Society interest, and on a number of other aspects of Savings and Investment income, are to be found on the HMRC website at .
 You can also find information about the tax treatment of specific National Savings and Investments products on the HMRC website (search on ‘National Savings’).
 See SAIM1120 for more on tax exempt savings.

 Non-statutory business clearances

 In cases of doubt about the application of the law to specific transactions where there is material uncertainty and the issue is commercially significant, external business customers may use the Clearance Service for Businesses.
-External customers dealt with by the Large Business Service should send their clearance requests to their Customer Relationship Manager
+External customers dealt with by the Large Business Service should send their clearance requests to their Customer Compliance Manager